helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Completed freeCodeCamp’s Learn Recursion by Building a Decimal to Binary Converter.
 Did Steps 74 to 109.

 **Thoughts:** This project gave me a deeper understanding of recursive functions by creating an animation showing the process.

+---

+### Day 23: 25 January 2024.
+Thursday

+**Today's Progress:** Built and completed a roman numeral converter as a certification project for freeCodeCamp’s JavaScript Algorithms and Data Structures curriculum.

+**Thoughts:** Previously, I had done the roman numeral converter certification project for freeCodeCamp’s Legacy JavaScript Algorithms and Data Structures curriculum, but in the updated curriculum I would need to revise my code since the project is now built on a web page.